-Purchase our Clear Aligner Assessment Kit to see if you qualify for at-home clear aligners.
-Use our kit to take your teeth impressions by following the instructions provided.
-One of our experienced dentists will analyze your impressions and we'll let you know what your options are for straightening your smile (without ever stepping into a dentist office!).
+Want to see if you qualify for at-home clear aligners?
+Purchase our Clear Aligner Assessment Kit to see if you're a candidate for at-home clear aligner therapy.
+Use our kit to take your teeth impressions by following the simple instructions provided.
+One of our experienced dentists will analyze your impressions.
+We will let you know what your options are for straightening your smile (without ever stepping into the dentist office!)
 Here are the 3 possible outcomes:

-- At-home clear aligners (SmileDirectClub™ or Even28 at-home™)
+- At-home clear aligners (SmileDirectClub™, Candid Co.™, Byte™, Even28 at-home™, etc.)

 We'll even tell you approximately how long your treatment is going to take.
-By the way, there are no further obligations to purchase any additional treatment.
-The only purpose of the kit is to help you figure out what the best course of action is for straightening your smile.
+By the way, there are no obligations to purchase any additional treatment.
+The only purpose of our CA assessment kit is to help you figure out the best course of action for straightening your smile.
+That's all!